lydtechconsulting/ambar-event-sourcing/README.md

 - [http://localhost:8081](http://localhost:8081) to view your event store
 - [http://localhost:8082](http://localhost:8082) to view your projection store

-## How to Develop Your Own Application

-Assuming you know event sourcing theory, developing on this application will feel very natural.
-Otherwise, don't worry - Ambar offers a **free** 1 day Event Sourcing course [here](https://ambar.cloud/event-sourcing-one-day-course).

-To get a quick understanding of how this application works, please read the domain code in `src/main/java/eventsourcing/domain/`, the abstractions provided in `src/main/java/eventsourcing/common/`, and the README files also in `src/main/java/eventsourcing/common/`.
-With that reading done, here's a full picture:

-1. `src/main/java/eventsourcing/domain/`: where you define aggregates, events, commands, queries, projections, and reactions.
-You will spend most of your time here.
-2. `src/main/java/eventsourcing/common/`: a set of event sourcing abstractions.
-You will rarely need to edit files here, except for having to update the `Serializer` and `Deserializer` classes in `src/main/java/eventsourcing/domain/common/serializedevent/` whenever you add or remove events.
-3. Dependency injection and routes are defined with annotations, relying on Spring.

-When developing your application for the fist time, we recommend you keep the Cooking Club Membership code as an example you can quickly navigate to.
-Once you have implemented several commands, queries, projections, and reactions, delete the Cooking Club Membership code.
-This will require you to delete its code in `Domain`, and serialization logic in `Common/serializedEvent`.

 ## Additional Scripts

 Whenever you build a new feature, you might want to restart the application, or even delete the event store and projection store.
-We have provided scripts to help you with that.

 ```bash
 cd event-sourcing-java/local-development/scripts/linux # if you're on linux